 (By consumables we mean saw blades, drill bits, emery paper etc. By materials we mean wax, metal, solder, findings etc)

 We are currently developing our website to accept online bookings – in the meantime, please get in touch by phone or email to secure a place.
-We will be accepting payment by card over the phone, or by PayPal by sending a payment request.
-Please bear with us whilst we’re sorting out the website side of things, we’ve been working so hard on getting the beautiful new workspace ready for classes!
+We will be accepting payment by card over the phone, or by PayPal by sending a payment request by email.
+Please bear with us whilst we’re sorting out the website side of things, we may have great handskills but the techy stuff is taking longer to master!

 Most of the courses are designed to teach a set project with specific skills.
 Unfortunately if you miss a class, you will potentially miss some teaching demonstrations as well as the time to spend working on your project.